oduerr/hsk/hsk5_flashcard_spec.md

 	•	After import, use the same Replay… dialog as in A.

 UI hooks
-	•	Drop zone over the page: “Drop session JSON to import.”
+	•	Drop zone over the page: "Drop session JSON to import."
 	•	Hidden <input type="file" accept="application/json"> for the Import button.

 Agent tasks